Gizra/circuitauction-docs/items/how-to-create-an-item.md

 # How to create an item?

-Best practice is to [create item directly from consignment](../consignment/how-to-add-an-item-to-consignment.md).
+Best practice is to [create an item directly from consignment](../consignment/how-to-add-an-item-to-consignment.md).
-If it is an item from the auction house inventory, follow these steps:
+unless it is an item from the auction house inventory.

 1. Make sure you are on the right [sale context](../sale/sale-context.md).
 2. On the side menu go to **Items**